Natasha08/natasha-osborne-site/.github/PULL_REQUEST_TEMPLATE/production.md

 -

 ### Infrastructure Changes
-- [ ] Relevant environment variables have been updated before deployment
+- [ ] Relevant environment variables (and s3 uploads) have been updated before deployment